MetPX/sarracenia/doc/sr_watch.1.rst

 by block because the *blocksize* option was set, there is a reconnection to the broker everytime a post is to be sent.

-**[-on_watch]**

-The means to use a plugin in sr_watch.
-It would be envoked at every iteration when the events are collected.
-The plugin is called before the processing of the collection.
-This means that should the on_watch write a file in the watch directory, the event of its creation will be collected on the spot.
+**[--on_watch]**

+When the gathering of sr_watch events starts, the *on_watch* plugin is envoked.
+It could be used to put a file in one of the watched directories... and have it published.

 CAVEATS